ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 ## A Summarized Checklist for Software integration

+Design wise, and in my opinion, this are the key desicions:

+1. Design and test a prototype/mockup
+2. Modeling Data: Identify Entities
+3. Choosing the Architecture: Centralized Vs Virtualized
+4. Identify Source Systems
+5. Choose The Matching Strategy

-This a general guide to systems integrations, and the techonology I would use to create a custom integration system.
+Following is a general guide to systems integrations, and the techonology I would use to create a custom integration system.
 There are tons of technologies to accomplish this, some are general like an ERP system, some very specific for a domain, for example PIM integrates information around a product.

 If you are going to integrate information about hospital for example, then a different system specialized for hopsitals can be used or develop.